NapalmCodes/napalmcodes.github.io/content/posts/maui-free-ios-provisioning/index.md

 Close the dialog and proceed to create a new *App* project.
 Make sure to note your exact bundle identifier (in my case *com.maui.FreeProv*) and choose the team "*Your Name (Personal Team)*" created when you added your Apple ID to Xcode.<br/>

 <img src="xcode-new-proj.jpg" alt="Xcode New Project" style="display: block; margin: 0 auto; length: 700px; width: 600px" /><br/>
-Once Xcode is done doing its thing, plug your iOS device into the Mac and unlock your phone so you can confirm you trust the mac to access your device, example below:<br/>
+Once Xcode is done doing its thing, plug your iOS device into the Mac and unlock your phone so you can confirm you trust the mac to access your device, example below:

 <img src="confirmation-iphone.jpg" alt="iPhone Trust Dialog" style="display: block; margin: 0 auto; length: 500px; width: 400px" />